Intelligent mapping for customized cleaning

 In terms of straight navigation and mapping ability, I was very impressed with the Yeedi.
 It was able to differentiate between moveable obstacles like chairs and tables and non-moveable ones like walls.

-If it lacks anything it’s an object avoidance cameras and an AI system, but this a minor complaint.
+If it lacks anything it’s an object avoidance camera and an AI system, but this a minor complaint.

 So, even though it couldn’t clean the entire area under my dining room table due to all the table and chair legs, it still categorized the whole area as being a targeted cleaning zone, rather than an area with intermittent boundaries.